openbaton/docs/docs/autoscaling.md

 * Running Zabbix server (if Zabbix is the monitoring system of choice)
 * Preconfgiured and running zabbix plugin either located in the folder `NFVO/plugins` or `autoscaling/plugins` to let it start automatically; or started manually. (if Zabbix is the monitoring system of choice)

-# How to install AutoScaling System
+# How to install AutoScaling Engine
-Different options are available for the installation of the AutoScaling System.
+Different options are available for the installation of the AutoScaling Engine.
 Either you use the fully automated bootstrap where all configurations are done automatically where you can choose between the installation based on the debian package or on the source code which is suggested for development.
-Apart from the bootstrap you can also use the debian or the source code installation where you need to configure the AutoScaling System manually.
+Apart from the bootstrap you can also use the debian or the source code installation where you need to configure the AutoScaling Engine manually.

 ## Installation via bootstrap

 Using the bootstrap gives a fully automated installation of this component including installation and configuration.
-If you use the bootstrap you should place your monitoring plugin of choice directly in the `NFVO/plugins` folder before starting the orchestrator to have it already available when starting the AutoScaling System.
+If you use the bootstrap you should place your monitoring plugin of choice directly in the `NFVO/plugins` folder before starting the orchestrator to have it already available when starting the AutoScaling Engine.

 The only thing to do is to execute the following command and follow the configuration process: